-It brought with it important new right to access which are of great benefit to the members of the public.
+It brought with it important new rights to access which are of great benefit to the members of the public.

-This Act allows the public access to information held by public authorities in Scotland and also encourages a more proactive approach to publication of information by these authorities through Publication Scheme.
+This Act allows the public access to information held by public authorities in Scotland and also encourages a more proactive approach to publication of information by these authorities through publication scheme duty.

 The principal aim of the Act is to increase openness and accountability through all public sector bodies.
 This is achieved through the Act allowing the public a right of access to information held by these bodies.
 The public will be allowed a look at how these bodies function and operate.

 The Act applies to almost all Scottish Public Authorities including the Scottish Government and its agencies, the Scottish Parliament, Local Authorities, NHS Scotland, Universities and further education colleges and the police.
 The Act also applies to companies wholly owned by a public authority and, if designated, it may even apply to private companies carrying out a function for a public authority, under a contract for example.